SAP-samples/teched2024-DA180/exercises/ex08/README.md

 # Exercise 8 - Top 10 Revenue Generating Products

-In this exercise, we will cerate a story in SAP Analytics Cloud, which allows us to view the Top 10 Revenue Generating Products.
+In this exercise, we will create a story in SAP Analytics Cloud, which allows us to view the Top 10 Revenue Generating Products.

 1. Log On to your SAP Analytics Cloud tenant.
 <br>![](images/00_00_0221.png)